 As Musical Supervisor/Director, he has lead productions of A Grand Night For Singing (Byre, St Andrews), Elegies For Angels, Punks and Raging Queens (Jermyn Street, London, and tour), The Last 5 Years (Pump House, Watford), Marry Me A Little (Et-cetera, London), Richard O’Brien‘s Rocky Horror Show starring David Bedella (West End & UK tours 2006-10), Silk Stockings – part of the Lost Musicals season (Lilian Baylis, Sadler’s Wells, London), David Leveaux‘s Sinatra (UK tour), Monty Python’s Spamalot starring Marcus Brigstocke & Jodie Prenger (UK tour 2010/11), Victoria Wood’s Talent (Menier Chocolate Factory, London) and West Side Story (50th Anniversary UK tour).

-In concert, Simon has been Musical Director/Conductor for a host of stars, including Scott Alan, David Bedella, Stephanie J Block, making her UK solo concert debut, Emma Hatton, and Andrew Lippa, making his UK solo concert debut.
+In concert, Simon has been Musical Director/Conductor for a host of stars, including Scott Alan, David Bedella, Stephanie J Block, Hal Cazalet, Andrew Lippa, and Lorna Luft.

-As well as conducting his own orchestra in venues such as IndigO2, London, Simon conducted the 48 piece Orchestra of Contemporary Music of ERT in Athens, performing a concert series with Ramin Karimloo, Stephen Rahman-Hughes & Simon Bailey, and featuring on Dancing On Ice on Greek national television.
+As well as conducting his own orchestra in venues such as IndigO2, London, Simon conducted the Orchestra of Contemporary Music of ERT in Athens, performing a concert series with Ramin Karimloo, Stephen Rahman-Hughes & Simon Bailey, and featuring on Dancing On Ice on Greek national television.
+Also, the Scottish Pops Orchestra with Susan Boyle, Christina Bianco, Lee Mead & Jai McDowall, at Glamis Castle for the Glamis Prom.

 He has also performed alongside Maria Friedman, Ruthie Henshall, Elaine Paige and the legendary American singer, Barbara Cook.